-The College of Agriculture and Life Sciences is getting a boost in its effort to recruit, retain, and graduate more underrepresented students in nutritional sciences, agriculture, and STEM-related fields.
+The College of Agriculture, Life and Environmental Sciences is getting a boost in its effort to recruit, retain, and graduate more underrepresented students in nutritional sciences, agriculture, and STEM-related fields.

 The U.S. Department of Agriculture, through its grant program for Hispanic Serving Institutions (HSI), has awarded $250,000 each to two University of Arizona initiatives:

 An expansion of the Nutritional Sciences degree program at the UArizona Yuma campus, with the aim of creating a pipeline for more students to get into dietetics and similar careers.

 An enhancement of the acclaimed CALES Arizona’s Science, Engineering, and Math Scholars (ASEMS) program to provide additional support to underrepresented students pursuing studies in STEM, agriculture, and the like.

 “I am so grateful to the leadership of these awarded grants for developing a compelling case and a culturally responsive set of strategies for strengthening our capacity as a Hispanic Serving Institution,” said Marla Franco, UArizona assistant vice provost for HSI Initiatives.
 “The impact on our students and the community will be far reaching.”

 At the Yuma campus, the grant will help the university build a culinary research laboratory and demonstration kitchen, plus a community garden, for students to hone their skills.